gtolomei/academic-kickstart/content/home/hero-ml.md

 The research mission of HERO-ML is to make next-generation ML and AI systems more **understandable** to humans as well as **resilient** to possible adversarial attacks.

 Are you interested to join the team?
-Feel free to drop me a message at <a href="mailto:tolomei@di.uniroma1.it">tolomei@di.uniroma1.it</a> or visit www.hero-ml.com for more information about our research projects and opportunities.
+Feel free to drop me a message at <a href="mailto:tolomei@di.uniroma1.it">tolomei@di.uniroma1.it</a> for more information about research projects and opportunities.